gre/gre/plots/examples/315/README.md

 ---
 title: "Amethyst Storm"
-thumbnail: /images/plots/315.jpg
+image: /images/plots/315.jpg
 description: "For #plotparty #4 'Postcard', I've made a fractioned art into 8 pieces of 10x14cm that will be distributed to other plotter artists all over the world."
 tags:
   - plotparty
   - A3
 ---

 For this [#plotparty](https://penplotterartwork.com/plotparty/) #4 "Postcard", I've made a fractioned art into 8 pieces of 10x14cm that will be distributed to other plotter artists all over the world.